norquip/Deep_Learning_Specialization_Labs/README.md

 These changes were made to deepen my understanding and explore alternative approaches.

-This repository contains my notes on some of the subjects and  slight modifications to some of the programming assignments.
-The changes were made to deepen my understanding.

 ##  Course 1: Neural Networks and Deep Learning